Sanyam1100/Sanyam1100/README.md

 🚀 As a Cs Student, I'm on a mission to blend creativity with code.
 My journey involves turning coffee into code, debugging dreams, and crafting digital experiences.

-💻 Currently mastering the art of `Developmeent`.
+💻 Currently mastering the art of `Development`.
 Whether it's [HTML], [CSS], or [Js], I'm always up for the challenge of pushing my coding boundaries.

 🌟 Beyond the screen, I'm a curious soul exploring the intersections of tech, design, and cybersecurity.